mr7Jacky/crossfeeding/report/equal_param/Occurance of Stripe Pattern.md

   <img src="./src/fig/toxAB20.gif" width="400" />
 </p>

 As we can observe, the type 1 overtly has a larger population compare to type 2, At the same time the stripe pattern become such a pattern with discontiguous dots in stead of curving linear stripes.
-Our assumption is that the loss of the continuous uni-type region stripe is due the toxicity of the nutrient.
-The colony of type 2 is shrinking into dots due to they are less tolerant to nutrient B. As a co-effect, the total population of type 2 is decreasing compare to the population of type 2 in the setting with no toxicity.
+Our assumption is that the loss of the continuous uni-type region stripe is due to the toxicity of the nutrient.
+The colony of type 2 is shrinking into dots because they are less tolerant to nutrient B. At the same time, the total population of type 2 is decreasing compare to the population of type 2 in the setting with no toxicity.

 ##### Plan